ArkidoSE/static_website_template/README.md

 ### Prerequisites

 1. Create a Contentful account
-2. Create a set of API keys
+2. Create a set of Contentful API keys

 ### Local setup